cybertraining-dsc/su21-reu-366/project/index.md

 we often hear of machine learning as well.
 The reason for this is because machine learning also involves the use of human intelligence.
 Machine learning is the process of a program or system getting more capable over time[^2].
 One example of machine learning at work is Netflix.
 Netflix is a streaming service that allows users to watch a variety of tv shows and movies, and it also falls under the category of a recommendation engine.
 Recommendation engines like Netflix do not need to be explicitly programmed.
-However, they learn through the data they receive from users.
+However, their algorithms mine the data, identify patterns, and then the applications can make recommendations.

 Now, what is handwriting recognition?
 Handwriting Recognition is a branch of (OCR) Optical Character Recognition.
 It is a technology that receives handwritten information from paper, images, and other items and interprets them into digital text in real-time[^1].
 Handwriting recognition is a very established area in the